Q source: History

 At this time, the second source was usually called the Logia, or Logienquelle ('logia-source'), because of Papias's statement, and Holtzmann gave it the symbol Lambda (Λ).
 However, toward the end of the 19th century, doubts began to grow about the propriety of anchoring its existence to Papias's account, with the symbol Q (which was devised by Johannes Weiss to denote Quelle, meaning 'source') adopted instead to remain neutral about the connection of Papias to the collection of sayings.

 This two-source hypothesis speculates that Matthew borrowed from both Mark and Q. For most scholars, Q accounts for what Matthew and Luke share—sometimes in exactly the same words—but that are absent in Mark.
 Examples are the Devil's three temptations of Jesus, the Beatitudes, the Lord's Prayer, and many individual sayings.

 In The Four Gospels: A Study of Origins (1924), Burnett Hillman Streeter argued that a third hypothetical source, referred to as M, lies behind the material in Matthew that has no parallel in Mark or Luke, and that some material present only in Luke might have come from an also unknown L source.
 This hypothesis posits that underlying the Gospels of Matthew and Luke are at least four sources, namely the Gospel of Mark and three lost texts: Q, M, and L.

 Throughout the remainder of the 20th century, there were various challenges and refinements of Streeter's hypothesis.
 For example, in his 1953 book The Gospel Before Mark, Pierson Parker posited an early version of Matthew (Aramaic M or proto-Matthew) as the primary source.
 Parker argued that it was not possible to separate Streeter's "M" material from the material in Matthew parallel to Mark.

-In the early 20th century, more than a dozen reconstructions of Q were made, but differed so much from each other that not a single verse of Matthew was present in all of them.
+In the early 20th century, more than a dozen reconstructions of Q were made.
+However, they differed so much from each other that no one verse of Matthew was present in all of the Q reconstructions.
 As a result, interest in Q subsided, and the topic was neglected for many decades.

-Following the discovery of the Gospel of Thomas in the Nag Hammadi library, the Jesus Seminar proposed that such apocryphal Gospel could be the Q source, but most scholars reject this thesis and place Thomas in the first half of the 2nd century CE.
+Following the discovery of the Gospel of Thomas in the Nag Hammadi library, the Jesus Seminar proposed that such an apocryphal Gospel could be the Q source, but many scholars reject this hypothesis, since they place Thomas and similar apocrypha in the first half of the 2nd century CE.